vand3rlinden/vand3rlinden.github.io/content/post/exo-inbound-smtp-dane-dnssec.md

 - You must be authorized to access Exchange Online PowerShell and to run the cmdlets.

-- If the domain you want to secure with inbound SMTP DANE with DNSSEC is not referenced to an MX record such as `yourdomain-com.mail.protection.outlook.com`, you need to switch to this smarthost first.
+- The domain you want to secure with inbound SMTP DANE with DNSSEC must referenced to an MX record such as `yourdomain-com.mail.protection.outlook.com`.

+- To configure inbound SMTP DANE with DNSSEC for your Accepted Domain, such as `yourdomain.com`, ensure that:
+  - If this domain is referenced in any smarthost configurations, or in any connectors, you need to switch the smarthost name to `yourdomain-com.mail.protection.outlook.com`
+  - Your business partners update their connectors to `yourdomain.onmicrosoft.com` or `yourdomain.mail.protection.outlook.com` to avoid failures.
+After enabling DANE, partners can switch to the new `yourdomain-com.j-v1.mx.microsoft` endpoint to restore the original connection.

 ## Set up inbound SMTP DANE with DNSSEC in Exchange Online
-Below is a simplified version of the implementation compared to the official [Microsoft Learn documentation](https://learn.microsoft.com/en-us/purview/how-smtp-dane-works#set-up-inbound-smtp-dane-with-dnssec-in-preview).
+Below is a simplified version of the implementation compared to the official [Microsoft Learn documentation](https://learn.microsoft.com/en-us/purview/how-smtp-dane-works#set-up-inbound-smtp-dane-with-dnssec).

-1. Update the TTL of your existing MX record to the lowest possible value (not lower than 30 seconds).
-Then, wait for the previous TTL to expire before proceeding.
-For example, if the TTL of your existing MX record was '3600 seconds' or '1 hour' before you changed it, you need to wait 1 hour before proceeding.
+1. Update the `TTL` of your existing MX record to the lowest possible value (not lower than 30 seconds).
+Then, wait for the previous `TTL` to expire before proceeding.
+For example, if the `TTL` of your existing MX record was '3600 seconds' or '1 hour' before you changed it, you need to wait 1 hour before proceeding.

 2. Connect to Exchange Online PowerShell

 > If you're using [MTA-STS](https://vand3rlinden.com/post/mta-sts-explained/), you'll need to set your policy mode to `testing` during configuration, and set it back to `enforced` after configuration.

-3. Enable DNSSEC on your verified domain by running the cmdlet: `Enable-DnssecForVerifiedDomain -DomainName yourdomain.com`
+3. Enable DNSSEC on your accepted domain by running the cmdlet in PowerShell: `Enable-DnssecForVerifiedDomain -DomainName yourdomain.com`

-4. Take the `DnssecMxValue` value, navigate to the DNS registrar hosting the domain, add a new MX record: `20 yourdomain-com.j-v1.mx.microsoft` and set the TTL to the lowest possible value (not lower than 30 seconds).
+4. Take the `DnssecMxValue` value, navigate to the DNS registrar hosting the domain, add a new MX record: `20 yourdomain-com.j-v1.mx.microsoft` and set the `TTL` to the lowest possible value (not lower than 30 seconds).

 5. Verify that the new MX is working via the [Inbound SMTP Email test](https://testconnectivity.microsoft.com/tests/O365InboundSmtp/input)